 In late August of the 2012 breeding season a daytime spotted owl field visit resulted in the observation of a peregrine falcon flying and vocalizing near a bluff along the Van Duzen River east of Carlotta in an area referred to as Runenburg Camp.
 During 2013 surveys, an adult female peregrine and two nestlings were observed at the ledge, which is relatively low on the cliff but well obscured by vegetative cover (Figure 7).
-Monitoring was conducted in 2014 to address planned road work within a 0.5-mile buffer.
-Three visits to this cliff in 2014 had negative results.
-No peregrine observations were made, and the fate of the pair that nested there last year is unknown.
+Monitoring conducted in 2014 had negative results.
+In 2015 a nesting pair with two nestlings was confirmed on 24 April.
+Fledging was not confirmed.